Robert Louzon: Biography

 Louzon was jailed for six months in 1922 in Algiers for his anti-colonial publications, and expelled from the colony.
 Released in August and returning to France (to the Cote d'Azure), he rejoined Monatte and La Vie ouvrière, and wrote on economics for the PCF's L'Humanité newspaper.
 He became close to the Left Opposition, led by Leon Trotsky, leaving the PCF in December 1924 when Monatte and Alfred Rosmer were expelled.
 But he didn't become a Trotskyist like them, remaining a revolutionary Syndicalist.
 He opposed Trotsky over the issue of Soviet control of the Chinese East Asian Railway.

 From January 1925, he edited La Révolution prolétarienne.

 In August 1936, with the Spanish Civil War, Louzon returned to North Africa, representing the Spanish syndicalist union movement, the Confederación Nacional del Trabajo (CNT), to combat Franco’s recruitment in the Spanish protectorate in Morocco.
 He joined the CNT militia at the Spanish front, aged 55.
-In February 1937, he served on the Aragon front in the International Group of the Durruti Column alongside with Simone Weil.
+In February 1937, he served on the Aragon front in the International Group of the Durruti Column along with Simone Weil.
 He reported from there for La Révolution prolétarienne and was involved with Louis Lecoin in the Solidaridad Internacional Antifascista.
 He was tried in absentia in France for supporting Tunisia's independence movement (publishing a pamphlet entitled "Tunisia for the Tunisians”), condemned to 15 months in prison in July 1939, then arrested in May 1940 for an anti-war pamphlet ("Immediate Peace") written with Louis Lecoin and incarcerated in a detention camp in Algeria.
 He was released in August 1941 and returned to France, retiring to Cannes.

 He resumed publication of La Révolution prolétarienne in 1947, printing it in Cannes.
 During the 1950s, he wrote, managed and printed the magazine Études Matérialistes.
 Sharply critical of Soviet totalitarianism, he was interested in Tito's version of socialism in Yugoslavia, which he visited.
 In 1960, alongside Jean Paul Sartre and others, he signed the Manifesto of the 121 in solidarity with the Algerian independence movement.
 He visited China, celebrating his 80th birthday in Beijing.

-Louzon died on 8 September 8 1976 at his home, "Villa Marie", in Antibole, Provence.
+Louzon died on 8 September 1976 at his home, "Villa Marie", in Antibole, Provence.